No one wants to hear strange sounds or smell weird things coming from the walls of their home.

 Mysterious holes appearing in your carpet, clothes, and furnishings are sure signs that you’re dealing with a rodent infestation.

-These little vermin will chew holes in anything they can get their claws and teeth on.
+These tiny vermin will chew holes in anything they can get their claws and teeth on.

 This is because their teeth are continuously growing.
-They need to always be filing them down by gnawing or chewing on something in order to keep the growth rate in check.
+So they need always to be filing them down by gnawing or chewing on something to keep the growth rate in check.

 By the time they finish with an item in your home, they may have caused considerable damage to fabrics, woods, and anything else soft enough for them to munch on.